What is Flow in Salesforce

 The update also carried upgrades to the Flow Trigger Explorer, which allows Flow developers to click and drag Flow after tapping the “Edit Order” button to improve Flow with just a couple of clicks without any problem.

-Instructions To Use Flow Trigger Explorer
+Instructions to use Flow Trigger Explorer

 Since Flow Trigger Explorer provides you with a hierarchical perspective on every Record-Triggered Flow that will set off against a particular object, as a Flow developer, you can use it to coordinate the request in which your Flow will run.
 You can, likewise, use it to investigate issues in your organization with custom buttons connected with your decisive business process automation options.